nunofonseca/sv2gf/README.md

 fusions.tsv: gene fusion file
 distance: maximum allowed distance between an overlapping SV and gene fusion out
 out_file: output file with the gene fusions and closer SV (within the given distance) and SV support type.
-For an example check example/out
+For an example check the file example/out